Getting your website to rank on the first page of Google for important keywords is one of the smartest marketing tactics you can do for your law firm.

 Here are a few ways to improve your search rankings:

 This free tool is essentially a business directory.
 It uses Google Maps and search results to help local customers find you.
 Be sure to fill out all of your business’s information for maximum visibility.
 Keep your business name consistent and update your information as needed.
 You can even ask future or previous clients to leave you a review on your listing.

-Pro Tip: Once you have a Google My Business account, get it to the top of the search results by getting some five star reviews on it with software like Feedback Automatic, which asks your clients to leave feedback and then shares the glowing reviews on social media.
+Pro Tip: Once you have a Google Business Profile account, help get it to the top of the search results by getting some five-star reviews on it with software like Feedback Automatic, which asks your clients to leave feedback and then shares the glowing reviews on social media.